Integrate Google Chronicle with Google SecOps

 Use the Get Rule Details action to retrieve information about a rule in Google SecOps.

-This action does not run on entities.
+This action doesn't run on Google SecOps entities.

 Action inputs